smashedr/alexa-slack/README.md

 ## Phrases

 - Alexa, ask Slack to post a test message to channel general
-- Alexa, ask Slack to post a test message to channel general
+- Alexa, ask Slack to say this is a test in channel testing
-- Alexa, ask Slack to post a test message to channel general
+- Alexa, ask Slack to send very secret text to channel private

 # Skill Information